melezhik/sparrow/README.md

 Reinstall plugins dependencies

-Use `install_deps`..
+Use `install-deps`..
 It only works with public plugins:

-    $ sparrow plg install cpan-upload --install_deps
+    $ sparrow plg install cpan-upload --install-deps

 To see installed plugin list say this: